nvdla/doc/doc/ias/unit_description.rst

 stripe operation.
 After a channel operation, the result in convolution accumulator is exactly the convolution result.

-The equation is:
+The equation for the result of a channel operation s:

 .. math:: y_{w,\ h,k} = \ \sum_{i = 0}^{\left\lfloor C/64 \right\rfloor - 1}{\sum_{r = 0}^{R - 1}{\sum_{s = 0}^{S - 1}{\sum_{j = c}^{min(c + 63,\ C - 1)}{x_{(w*SX - LP + r),(h*SY - TP + s),\ (i*64 + j)}*\text{wt}_{r,\ s,\ (i*64 + j),k}}}}}

 ..  equation of channel operation

-This equation is identically equal to the original convolution equation.
+This equation is identically equal to the original convolution equation for a stripe of 16-32 output points.
+After one channel operation, the accumulator is unloaded and sent to the post-processor, making room for the next channel operation.

 Group Operation
 ^^^^^^^^^^^^^^^

 Group operation is a higher-level operation than channel operation.
 It includes about int((dataout_height \* dataout_width) / stripe_size) channel operations.
-After a group operation, the output data compose a W x H x K’ output surface.
-Here K’ refers to kernel size in a kernel group.
+After a group operation, the output data composes a W x H x K’ output surface.
+Here K’ refers to kernel size in a kernel group, with one kernel group being the number of kernels processed at a time, one per MAC Cell.

 Output Sequence
 ^^^^^^^^^^^^^^^